 Carlos Otero is a Cuban presenter and host born on June 16, 1958, in Havana, Cuba.

-Otero is regarded by the Cuban public as one of the best hosts and entertainers of all time.
-His versatility as a host, interviewer, presenter, and even actor in comedic shows made him a staple in the most popular entertainment programs on Cuban television, establishing him as the star presenter during his 30-year career in Cuba.
+Otero is regarded by the Cuban audience as one of the best entertainers and hosts of all time.
+His versatility as a host, interviewer, presenter, and even actor in humorous shows earned him a spot in the most popular entertainment programs on Cuban television, making him its star presenter during his 30-year career in Cuba.

 As he has acknowledged on several occasions, he forged his own style inspired by the greats of Cuban broadcasting: Germán Pinelli, Cepero Brito, and Consuelito Vidal.